 If we’ve missed a favorite add-in of yours, please share it with us in the comments below.

 How to Get Outlook Add-ins

-In Outlook 2013 or 2016, go to the Home tab and click the Store icon (follow this guide in case you can’t see the Store).
+In Outlook 2013 or 2016, go to the Home tab and click the Store icon.
 A window will open where you can browse for the add-ins that you want.
 Alternatively, use the categories on the left.
 When you find the add-in you want, just click the slider to set it to On.
 Those which cost money will have a Get it link instead.

 If you want to see which add-ins you have installed or if you want to turn add-ins off, go to File > Manage Add-ins (it might read Manage Apps).
 Whenever you are on a screen where you can use the add-in, for example when composing a message or scheduling an event, the respective icon will appear in the ribbon.

 You can also browse and install Outlook add-ins from the online Office Store.
 Many of these will work on Outlook.com, providing your administrator hasn’t disabled their use.
 Learn more about the differences between Outlook, Outlook.com, and Hotmail.

 Life can be complicated enough, so use these add-ins to make it that bit easier.